 - If there’s time chill your serving glass or place a few ice cubes it it while you make the drink, then discard them when ready to serve.
 This helps ensure the drink is served refreshingly ice cold.

-- The Angustoras bitters garnish is optional.
+- The Angustora bitters garnish is optional.
 Alternatives, such as a twist or lemon or lime peel work well on this rum and lemon cocktail too.

 Frequently asked questions

-Yes, you can.
-The egg white does add wonderful texture and mouthfeel to the drink, not just that pretty top, so only leave it out if you really have to.
+The egg white does add wonderful texture and mouthfeel to the drink, not just that pretty top, so only leave it out if you really have to, but remember that consumption of it is at your own discretion and risk.

 There are 2 ingredients in this rum and lemon cocktail that need to be replaced to turn it into a vegan rum sour:

-1. In place of honey use maple syrup as an alternative.
+1. In place of honey use maple syrup.
 It has a lovely depth of mellow flavour that also tallies pleasingly with rum.

-2. You’ll also need to use aquafaba into the cocktail mix in place of the egg white.
-It’s vegan and makes an acceptable substitute for those hoping to achieve that enviable foamy layer on top of their rum sour.
+2. You’ll also need to use aquafaba in the cocktail mix in place of the egg white.
+It’s vegan and makes an acceptable substitute for those hoping to achieve that enviable foamy layer on top of their rum sour cocktail.

 I don’t like to get too hung up on selecting the correct glassware.
 I tend to go with what I think a cocktail would look good in (I’m such a rebel).